tdwg/website/conferences/2024/biss-abstract-submission/index.md

 toc: true
 ---

-_Last updated 29 September 2024_
+_Last updated 13 October 2024_

 ## Breaking news!

-**15 October is the final deadline** for submitting your extended abstract to ARPHA for publication in [_Biodiversity Information Science and Standards (BISS)_](https://biss.pensoft.net/collection/438/).
+**15 October is the final deadline** for submitting a NEW extended abstract to ARPHA for publication in [_Biodiversity Information Science and Standards (BISS)_](https://biss.pensoft.net/collection/438/).

 **Are you an old hand at ARPHA and just need a summary version of these instructions?** See the [TL;DR](/conferences/2024/biss-abstracts-tldr/) (too long; didn't read) version.